gsi-lab/APS-Agent/README.md

   }
 }
 ```
+Quit the claude desktop completely from the background, and restart it, the MCP tools will be automatically loaded when claude desktop starts.
+Try to ask something and explicitly mentioning using AVEVA tools.
 ![Demo of Claude Desktop integration](./demo_claudedesktop.png)

 You can see the claude agent use the tool "Aps connect" and "Sim create" for the task.